A Great Day Whale Watching From Steveston

-The route to Steveston from Vancouver is against rush hour traffic, so it was a quick 40 minute.
-You need to get there in advance of your tour time to fill out the waiver and any other paperwork you had not done at booking time.
-We opted to take one of their bright yellow waterproof jackets just in case we had not brought enough layers with us.
-Putting the parking pass in the window of the car we headed to find the whale watching boat.
+The route to Steveston from Vancouver was against rush hour traffic, so it was a quick 40 minute trip.
+We needed to be there in advance of our tour time to fill out the waiver and any other paperwork not done at booking time.
+We took one of their bright yellow waterproof jackets just in case we did not bring enough layers with us.
+Putting the parking pass in the window of the car we headed and found the whale watching boat.

 It was easy to see the whale watching boats at the dock.
 There were two styles – the mostly enclosed larger boats and the open zodiac style boat.
-While it would have been more up close and personal to go in the open boat, we were happy when we got loaded onto one of the two boats they filled for that day.
-I was quite amazed at how many people had turned up on this weekday at the end of September.
+It was more up close and personal in the open boat.
+But we were happy when we were loaded onto one of the two boats they filled for that day.
+I was quite amazed at how many people turned up on this weekday at the end of September.

 Spotting the Humpback Whale

 We motored out of the Steveston harbour and headed towards the US San Juan Islands.
-We had two days of storms before our whale watching day and the day was still a little grey when we pulled out of the harbour.
-But the storms had left us with the flattest seas I may have ever seen in open water (technically rated sea state 0 – mirror calm)!
+We had two days of storms before our whale watching day.
+So the day was still a little grey when we pulled out of the harbour.
+But the storms left us with the flattest seas I ever saw in open water.
+Technically they were rated sea state 0 – mirror calm!

-We were told that we would not be stopping to see the harbour seals that often swam in the waters close to shore.
-The first stop that Captain John had targeted was to see a Humpback Whale.
-This one had been spotted moving ever so slowly and he was right where he was expected.
-We pulled in with the other boat from Vancouver Whale Watching and waited.
+The first stop that Captain John targeted was for a Humpback Whale.
+This one was spotted moving ever so slowly and he was right where he was expected.
+We pulled in with the other boat from Vancouver Whale Watch and waited.
 Our guide Joan said to watch for the blow!

-We stayed for about 30 minutes and watched the Humpback Whale bob up and down until he would dive for 5 minutes or so, leaving us to scan the horizon for his return.
-On the return trip, we again caught up with this same Humpback Whale, who had moved only a small distance since we had been gone.
+We stayed for about 30 minutes and watched the Humpback Whale bob up and down.
+Then he dove for 5 minutes or so as we scanned the horizon for his return.
+On the return trip, we caught up with this same Humpback Whale.
+He had moved only a small distance while we were gone.

-As we approached San Juan Island, Joan came up and told all of us Canadians that we might soon be picking up U.S. cell phone towers.
-With Canadian cell phone roaming rates so high, we all opted to put our phones on airplane mode to avoid unwanted phone charges.
+As we approached San Juan Island, Joan came up and told all of us Canadians that we might soon pick up U.S. cell phone towers.
+With Canadian cell phone roaming rates so high, we all opted to put our phones on airplane mode and avoided unwanted phone charges.

-We had arrived well bundled up and had taken an extra waterproof coat on the boat.
+We were well bundled up and took an extra waterproof coat on the boat.
 But as the day went on, the grey skies cleared and we found it quite reasonable in the enclosed boat.
-When David went up on the top open deck to get pictures, he needed an extra layer but it was worth it for the view.
+When David went up on the top open deck to get pictures, he needed an extra layer.
+It was worth it for the view.
 But we were glad we had not done the whole trip in late September in an open zodiac style boat!

 The Pod of Killer Whales

-We had no trouble knowing when we had reached the spot where the Killer Whales (Orcas) had been spotted this day.
-With the number of boats being a bit smaller at this time of year, it is sometimes a bit of a question whether someone will spot the whales.
-But this day, every captain had been given the same coordinates.
+We had no trouble knowing when we reached the spot where the Killer Whales (Orcas) were spotted this day.
+With the number of boats being a bit smaller at this time of year, it was sometimes a bit of a question whether someone will spot the whales.
+But this day, every captain gave the same coordinates.

 The boats ranged from sizes as small as the open zodiac style boats, to mid-size boats like we were on, to much larger tour boats from Victoria and the US.
-You could see the boats keep jockeying for a position close to the pod of whales every time they surfaced.
+The boats kept jockeying for a position close to the pod of whales every time they surfaced.
 Most of them were careful to keep within the required spacing and later in the morning we even saw a US Coast Guard vessel in the area that further kept the tour boats in line.

 While we were not in the boat where the whales surfaced right beside them, we were able to get great views of the whales (although we never did see a full breach).
-The people on our boat crowded to the open windows or open decks as the whales appeared, with the captain moving the boat regularly to get the whales first on one side and then on another.
+The people on our boat crowded to the open windows or open decks as the whales appeared.
+The captain moved the boat regularly and got the whales first on one side and then on another.

-We stayed in the area for over an hour, watching the Killer Whales surface and dive.
-We could see at least 6 different whales in a range of sizes and ages.
+We stayed in the area for over an hour while we watched the Killer Whales surface and dive.
+We saw at least 6 different whales in a range of sizes and ages.
 Joan explained how they could distinguish different whales (by tail markings) and how the whales were named to keep track of lineage.

 And More Natural Beauty To See

 On the way back we took a slightly different route and we stopped to see the amazing sandstone cliffs on the side of one island.
-You could see where the dimples in the sandstone started and could see the portions that had worn away after many, many years.
+We saw where the dimples in the sandstone started and saw the portions that wore away after many, many years.
 Those with good eyes even caught sight of a nested peregrine falcon.

 The final spot that Captain John stopped at let us see a small island covered with lounging and playing sea lions.
-We had seem a lot of sea lions when we travelled down the west coast but it was always worth a look to see the antics of these creatures.
+We saw a lot of sea lions when we travelled down the west coast.
+But it was always worth a look to see the antics of these creatures.

-We had been out for a full 5 hours whale watching from Steveston by the time we pulled back into the harbour.
-We had seen an amazing range of wild life on this trip.
+We were out for a full 5 hours whale watching from Steveston by the time we pulled back into the harbour.
+We saw an amazing range of wild life on this trip.
 Our route and sightings were well documented on the wall chart to record our adventure!

-It had been an awesome day to visit Steveston and go whale watching!
+It was an awesome day to visit Steveston and go whale watching!

 Have you gone whale watching from Steveston when in the Vancouver area?
 Where did you leave from?
 Did you see other types of whales or wild life?